Murder of Gabriel Fernandez: Pearl Fernandez

 Pearl Sinthia Fernandez was born on August 29, 1983, to Robert and Sandra Fernandez.
 During her childhood, her father was frequently incarcerated, and Fernandez alleges her mother was abusive and neglectful.
 At the age of nine, Fernandez began using methamphetamine and drinking alcohol, and at eleven, she decided to run away from home.
 Her education ended when she dropped out of school in the eighth grade.
 As a teenager, Fernandez reported experiencing further trauma, including an alleged attempted rape by her uncle and being held hostage and repeatedly raped by a group of men, leading to suicidal ideation.

 Fernandez had four children with Arnold Contreras, including Gabriel.
 She left Gabriel at the hospital three days after his birth, but regained custody of him in 2012.
 While Fernandez claims that many of her romantic partners (including Aguirre) were abusive, her aunt, Elizabeth Carranza, and Carranza's partner, dispute this, alleging that Fernandez herself was abusive and controlling towards her partners.
 Additionally, Fernandez had pending charges against her for threatening to stab Contreras.
 Following Gabriel's death, Pearl reported abusing the opioid drugs oxycodone and Norco.

 Fernandez has been diagnosed with several mental health issues including a depressive disorder, developmental disability, a possible personality disorder, and post-traumatic stress disorder.
 A cognitive ability test in 2011 revealed verbal comprehension skills at the level of a typical second-grade student.
-Clinical psychologist Deborah S. Miora, expert witness for the defense at the trial, stated that Fernandez was "virtually unable to use thoughts to guide her behavior and control her emotional reactions."
+Clinical psychologist Deborah S. Miora, expert witness for the defense at the trial, stated that Fernandez was "virtually unable to use thoughts to guide her behavior and control her emotional reactions".

-Fernandez is currently serving a life sentence without parole at Central California Women's Facility.
+Fernandez is currently serving a life sentence without the possibility of parole at Central California Women's Facility.
 She was admitted to the facility on June 21, 2018.
-In April 2021, she filed a petition seeking re-sentencing, but the petition was dismissed by Los Angeles Superior Court Judge George G. Lomeli, who concluded she was "not entitled to re-sentencing relief".
+In April 2021, she filed a petition seeking re-sentencing, but it was denied by Los Angeles Superior Court Judge George G. Lomeli, who concluded she was "not entitled to re-sentencing relief".
+Fernandez filed a second appeal in 2026, which Lomeli also denied.